Find the Cheapest Insurance Quotes in Your Area

 Personal property coverage also extends beyond what is inside a condo unit.
 Condo insurance policyholders can file a claim for belongings that are lost, damaged or stolen outside of their units.
 For example, if a condo owner had something stolen from their car, they could file a claim for it.

 Loss of Use Coverage

 Loss of use coverage (sometimes called additional living expenses) is the least-known benefit of condo insurance, yet it could be extremely valuable to a policyholder.
 In the event a condo becomes uninhabitable, loss of use coverage reimburses policyholders for qualified expenses.

-Insurance companies have different reimbursement programs.
+For example, if a fire destroys a condo and you have to stay in a hotel, loss of use coverage will reimburse you for that expense.
+It will also cover the cost of meals and, in some cases, additional travel commuting costs incurred.
+Condo insurance companies have different reimbursement programs.
 Some will reimburse policyholders up to a certain amount each day, for a set number of days.
 Others allot a set amount per claim that a policyholder can use at their will.

 Loss assessment insurance, also called special assessment coverage, is an optional coverage that you can add to a condo insurance policy.
 It covers situations in which the unit owners in a condominium are financially responsible for a shared loss, so long as the issue was a covered peril.
 For example, special assessment condo insurance might cover cost of damages from a fire in the lobby if it exceeds the money your association has available for repairs.